Best medical alert watches

 What’s the difference between medical alert watches and mobile systems?

 Medical alert watches are a type of mobile medical alert system.
 These devices are discreet and often offer more than just GPS tracking.
 Typical mobile systems include a portable base system that you must carry, but they have a simplified design and don't require a cell phone.

 Can an Apple Watch be used for medical alerts?

 The Apple Watch Series 4 and later models can automatically detect a fall and ask if you want to contact emergency services.
 Nevertheless, we recommend choosing a product from a medical alert company that offers dedicated products and 24/7 monitoring services from trained representatives who can assess your needs and stay on a call with you until help arrives.

 All of the medical alert watches we’ve recommended are water-resistant, but they are not waterproof.
 This means they can withstand water to some extent.
 It’s best to ask the medical alert company for details about whether you can take the watch into the shower or swim with it.

 Do medical alert watches require an activation fee?

-The products we’ve listed have no activation fees, but other medical alert watches may require them.
+Sometimes.
+Most of the watches we’ve listed have no activation fees.
+Other medical alert watches do require one.
 Be sure to check with the company about all fees before choosing a product.